ChryssaNab/Handwriting-Recognition/line_recognition/README.md

 $ cp -r /path/to/source_folder/IAM-data ./
 ```

 The data is divided into three subsets: train, validation, and test sets.
-The test set comprises the last 20% of our dataset, while the remaining data is shuffled.
+The test set comprises the last 20% of the dataset, while the remaining data is shuffled.
 An additional 20% is then removed for validation.
 This leaves us with a training set that accounts for 64% of the initial dataset.

 ---